2016 CAAM Documentary Fund

 Documentaries are eligible for production or post-production funding and must be intended for public television broadcast.
 Awards typically range between $15,000 and $50,000.

 We are now accepting proposals twice a year.
-Please visit our SlideRoom page to submit your Documentary Fund application starting September 15th and ending on October 14th.APPLY NOW
+Please visit our SlideRoom page to submit your Documentary Fund application starting Friday, February 12, 2016 and ending Monday, March 21, 2016.APPLY NOW

 To be eligible, applicants must meet the following criteria:

 - Applicant must hold artistic, budgetary and editorial control and must own the copyright of the proposed project.

 - Applicants must be 18 years of age, be citizens or legal residents of the United States or its territories.

 - All projects must have a full-length rough or fine cut to be considered except projects that are submitted for production funding.

 - Applicants must have previous film or television experience as demonstrated by the sample tape.
 If this is your first media project, you must provide a video sample of the proposed work that demonstrates your ability to tell a story well through a visual medium.